 For independent reading practice and in order to improve fluency, it’s important that children are reading books in the Independent range: 95% or better accuracy.
 Simply put, for every 100 words read, your child should not miss more than five.
 We call this the “just right” range–not too hard and not too easy.

-But what if the books your child choose to read are TOO EASY?
+But what if the books your child chooses to read are TOO EASY?
 Great question!

 Here are a few things to remember when you help your child choose books they can read: